i2p/i2p.www/i2p2www/spec/i2np.rst

 * Types 3, 5, and 7 are as of release 0.9.38.
 See proposal 123 for more information.
   These types should only be sent to routers with release 0.9.38 or higher.

+* As an optimization to reduce connections, if the type is a LeaseSet, the reply token is included, the reply tunnel ID is nonzero, and the reply gateway/tunnelID pair is found in the LeaseSet as a lease, the recipient may reroute the reply to any other lease in the LeaseSet.

 .. _msg-DatabaseLookup: